The CurlyWags Method

 Time: 5-10 minutes

-the fur away from the body at a 90-degree angle. - Make sure the cream reaches all the way to the roots.
+- Make sure the cream reaches all the way to the roots.

 - Use a generous amount of cream.

-Step 4: Blow-Dry
+Step 4: Blow-Dry (optional but recommended)

 Time: 15-30 minutes

-- For 10-15 minutes, blow dry on medium heat from a distance of roughly 20-30cm (8-12in).
-Move between different areas of the coat so that all areas get attention.
-It is important not to blow dry from too
+- Using a diffuser or normal blow dryer without any attachment, for 10-15 minutes, blow dry each area on medium heat from a distance of a foot or so (~30cm).
+It is important not to blow dry from too close during this phase to maintain curl shape!

-close during this phase to maintain curl shape! - Next, switch to a normal blow dryer if not using one already, and set it to low heat.
-Blow dry from a closer distance to the skin, roughly 5-10cm (2-4 in).
+- Next, using a normal blow dryer set to low heat, blow dry each area from a few inches away (5-10cm).
 During this phase, do not leave the blow dryer in the same spot for more than 5 seconds.
-Do this until you’ve covered every area of your dog’s coat.
+Continue until you are satisfied with your dog's dryness.

 - Remember never to point a blow dryer directly into your dog’s eyes, ears, or nose.
-Instead of blow-drying, dry your dog’s ears with a towel or cotton ball.